 This center is concerned with all cancer-related efforts at Vanderbilt University Medical Center.
 It is a matrix center including 197 faculty members.
 In 1995, after a comprehensive review, the National Cancer Institute designated the center as one of its nationally recognized clinical cancer centers.
 It fosters interdisciplinary cancer patient care, cooperative bench research activities, bridging of basic and clinical research with clinical care activities, and education of predoctoral students, postdoctoral research fellows, and clinical residents and fellows.
-The E. Bronson Ingram Cancer Center administrative offices are housed on the sixth floor of MRB II and have approximately 15,000 square feet of research space in this area.
-Research laboratories are also housed on other floors of MRB I and MRB II and in Light Hall, Medical Center North, and the Henry-Joyce Clinical Research Center in The Vanderbilt Clinic.
+The E. Bronson Ingram Cancer Center administrative offices are housed on the sixth floor of the Frances Preston Medical Research Building and have approximately 15,000 square feet of research space in this area.
+Research laboratories are also housed on other floors of the Ann and Roscoe Robinson Medical Research Building and the Frances Preston Medical Research Building and in Light Hall, Medical Center North, and the Henry-Joyce Clinical Research Center in The Vanderbilt Clinic.
 Patient care activities occur in the Henry-Joyce Cancer Clinic, Vanderbilt Hospital, Children's Hospital, the Breast Cancer Clinic at the Village at Vanderbilt, and the Veterans Administration Medical Center.